yeslogic/unicode-general-category/README.md

 it is just indexing into two arrays.

 The two level approach maps a code point to a block, then to a position within a block.
-The allows the second level of block to be duplicated, saving space.
+The allows the second level of block to be deduplicated, saving space.
 The code is parameterised over the block size, which must be a power of 2.
 The value in the build script is optimal for the data set.